Zapatitos Blancos: One Rhyme, Three Processes:

 Speak the rhyme and play the game.
 When students are out…..

-• The eliminated student and the teacher play a steady music on a tubano in the next round of the game
+• The eliminated student and the teacher play steady music on a tubano in the next round of the game

 • The eliminated students (without the teacher) play steady music on a tubano